caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 }
 ```

 The examples above are a bit contrived, but hopefully they demonstrate the principles of the syntax.
-Note that a delegate representing an instance method is a reference to the method of a *specific* instance, and calling it will call that instance's method; you do not need to bind the reference to an instance separately.
+Note that a delegate representing an instance method is a reference to the method on a *specific* instance, and calling it will call that instance's method; you do not need to bind the reference to an instance separately.

-Delegate types themselves also have an `Invoke()` method.
-Using `Invoke()` in combination with the null-conditional member access operator `?.` can make safe calls to delegates more succinct.
+Delegate type references themselves also have an `Invoke()` method.
+From C# 6 onwards, using `Invoke()` in combination with the null-conditional member access operator `?.` can make safe calls to delegates more succinct and thread-safe.
 The `Apply()` method in the previous example could be rewritten in one line as:

 ```
 public int Apply(ArithmeticOperation op, int a, int b)